Our Team

 Categories: Registered Psychologists

-Abid Azam completed his doctoral degree in Clinical Psychology and a graduate diploma in Health Psychology at York University.
-Abid completed his pre-doctoral residency at the CAMH Work, Stress, and Health Program, and the University of Toronto’s Health & Wellness Centre.
+Dr. Abid Azam completed his doctoral degree in Clinical Psychology and a graduate diploma in Health Psychology at York University.
+Dr. Azam completed his pre-doctoral residency at the CAMH Work, Stress, and Health Program, and the University of Toronto’s Health & Wellness Centre.
 He also completed practicums at the Toronto General Hospital’s Transitional Pain Service, McMaster Medical Hospital’s Michael G. DeGroote Pain Clinic, and the York University Psychology Clinic.
-At the OCCT, Abid works with adults experiencing a variety of issues including anxiety-related problems (generalized anxiety, social anxiety, panic attacks, obsessive-compulsive disorders), PTSD and complex trauma, depression, life direction guidance for emerging adults, and health-related problems (e.g. chronic pain, coping with illness).
+At the OCCT, Dr. Azam works with adults experiencing a variety of issues including anxiety-related problems (generalized anxiety, social anxiety, panic attacks, obsessive-compulsive disorders), PTSD and complex trauma, depression, life direction guidance for emerging adults, and health-related problems (e.g. chronic pain, coping with illness).
 He also has a particular interest in the assessment, treatment, and support of return-to-work efforts for clients who have experienced psychological and/or physical trauma within the workplace.
 Services offered in English and Urdu/Hindi.

 Dr. Abid Azam